Electrolyte powder packets

 Treating or preventing dehydration caused by diarrhea.
 It may also be used for other conditions as determined by your doctor.

-Electrolyte powder packets is a carbohydrate and electrolyte combination.
+Electrolyte powder packets are a carbohydrate and electrolyte combination.
 It works by replacing electrolytes and carbohydrates in the body to prevent dehydration.

 Do NOT use electrolyte powder packets if: